 - Spend your gift vouchers if you have any concerns about a company that you have them for.
 If the company goes into liquidation you are unlikely to recover any of the value.

 - Don’t be too ruthless with any spending cuts, you took out that life insurance policy for a reason.
 If the need remains, then so should the cover.
 During times like these, potentially more so.
 Replacing in the future could be far more costly or not possible if your health has deteriorated.
+Speak to your insurer, some are currently offering payment holidays however they require missed premiums to be repaid within agreed timescales.
 If you are a business owner, is this life insurance policy paid in the most tax-efficient way?
 Paid via your company may reduce the true cost – seek financial advice on this.

 - Whether you have a life insurance policy in place or not, consider if you have adequate and appropriate cover.
 The vast majority of us will survive this pandemic but if you’re thinking about what financial gaps might be left in your family if something happened to you, now would be a good time to review your cover.

 - First, consider if your income is likely to change over the short or long term.

 - If your income is likely to reduce, could you apply your skills in a different way or offer a different service through these unusual times that might generate an additional income stream?

 - Consider what your short (one to three months), medium (six months) and longer-term (18 months) outlook might look like based on a conservative value for anticipated ongoing income and your anticipated or adjusted expenditure

 - If you are a married couple with investment income, is one person’s income likely to be affected more significantly than the other?
 If so, then it may be appropriate to review the ownership structure of your shares, and investment property to ensure that you remain as tax efficient as possible and retain as much of your income as you can.